mattsta/signal-backup/README.md

 git clone https://github.com/sqlcipher/sqlcipher.git
 cd sqlcipher
 ./configure --enable-tempstore=yes CFLAGS="-DSQLITE_HAS_CODEC" LDFLAGS="-lcrypto -lsqlite3"
-make
-sudo make install
+make && sudo make install
 ```

-### For MacOS
+#### For MacOS
 - Install [Homebrew](https://brew.sh).
 - Run `brew install openssl sqlcipher`

-### For Windows
+#### For Windows
 YMMV, but apparently Ubuntu 20.04 on WSL2 should work!
 That is, install WSL2 and Ubuntu 20.04 on Windows, and then follow the **For Linux** instructions and feel your way forward.
+But probably just give up here and use the Docker method instead.

 ### Install signal-export
-Install signal-export from GitHub:
+Then you're ready to install signal-export:
 ```
 pip install git+https://github.com/carderne/signal-export.git
 ```

 ## Usage
+The below refer to running the script normally.
+If you installed using Docker, then this will give you an overview of the command-line options you can use.
+Just note that with the Docker method, you can't specify the `output` and `--source` directories as command-line options, as they are handled by the `docker_entry.sh` script.

 The following should work:
 ```
 sigexport outputdir